On October 12, 2153, Captain Jonathan Archer and Doctor Sam Beckett reciprocally leap in time, in this Quantum Leap crossover.

 After the events of First Born, Empress Hoshi selects Beth to be the babysitter for her first born child, Jun.
 The horribly bratty Jun even gives her a black eye during Reversal.
 When it becomes possible to leave the ISS Defiant, Beth jumps at the chance, and leaves with Charles.
 They meet Jennifer and Treve on the surface of Lafa II, and blend into the forest.
 She even stands by him as he recovers from delta radiation poisoning, although his facial scarring never goes away.

 “Charles!
 I get the feeling we won’t always be able to do it in the captain’s chair!
 Think of all the people who are on the Bridge.”

-He is a falsely accused prisoner at Canamar, with no hope of release until the destruction of Vulcan spurs the Federation to look for Vulcans anywhere they can be found in the galaxy.
+He is a falsely accused prisoner at Canamar, with no hope of release until the destruction of Vulcan spurs the Federation to look for Vulcans anywhere they may be in the galaxy.
 This ends up including prisons.

-When Saddik is first seen, he’s wondering what to do about Pon Farr, as H’Shema is dead and the only other female at Canamar is Eriecho.
+When the reader first sees Saddik, he’s wondering what to do about Pon Farr, as H’Shema is dead and the only other female at Canamar is Eriecho.
 It feels odd to him (as it should to the reader), but he’s going to have some very real needs.
 He doesn’t want to fulfill Pon Farr with her, but he recognizes that he might not have much choice when the time comes.
-But they are saved from this fate when the two Vulcans are released from prison and brought to one of the many sanctuaries set up for Vulcans by the Federation.
+But they escape from this fate when the two Vulcans are released from prison and brought to one of the many sanctuaries set up for Vulcans by the Federation.
 The idea is to protect people who have essentially, overnight, become a sentient endangered species.